Loopring/protocols/packages/loopring_v3/DESIGN.md

 ## States

-Block submission needs to be done sequentially so Merkel trees can be updated correctly.
-To allow concurrent settling of orders by different independent parties we allow separate states for the Merkel trees that can give contention.
+Block submission needs to be done sequentially so merkle trees can be updated correctly.
+To allow concurrent settling of orders by different independent parties we allow separate states for the merkle trees that can give contention.

 Anyone can register a new state.
 The owner of the state can set the deposit / offchain withdrawal fees by calling `setStateFees`.
 The owner of the state can also close the state at any time.
 The state will immediately enter withdrawal mode.